asadprodhan/Gene_seq_extraction_from_multiple_genomes/README.md

 > Note how the headers of the blastn hits have been named using the corresponding gene and genome names

-> This is for the convenience of tracking the files
+> This is for the convenience of tracking information

 <br />